The regularity theory for the Mumford-Shah functional on the plane: Epsilon regularity

 \section{Epsilon regularity}

 The celebrated Mumford-Shah conjecture, which is still unsolved, states the following.

-\begin{conjecture}[Mumford-Shah conjecture] If $(K,u)$ is a minimizer of $E_\lambda$ then $K$ can be described as the union of finitely many closed $C^1$ arcs $\gamma_i$ which do not cross but can meet at their endpoints at 120 degrees in ``triple junctions''.
+\begin{conjecture}[Mumford-Shah conjecture] If $(u,K)$ is a minimizer of $E_\lambda$ then $K$ can be described as the union of finitely many closed $C^1$ arcs $\gamma_i$ which do not cross but can meet at their endpoints at 120 degrees in ``triple junctions''.
 In particular, if we fix a point $x\in K$, then in any sufficiently small disk $B_r (x)$ the set $K\cap B_r (x)$ is diffeomorphic to one of the following special types of closed sets: \begin{itemize} \item[(a)] a radius of $B_r (x)$; \item[(b)] a diameter of $B_r (x)$; \item[(c)] the union of three radii of $B_r (x)$ forming angles of $120$ degrees. \end{itemize} \end{conjecture}

-The main conclusion of the regularity theory developed thus far is that if $K$ is close in the Hausdorff distance\footnote{Due to suitable compactness properties of minimizers, it actually suffices that $K$ is close in a weaker sense.} to one of the three examples (a), (b) and (c) at some given scale, then it is indeed diffeomorphic to the corresponding model at a slightly smaller scale: a precise statement is given in Theorem \ref{t:main} below.
-These results are typically called ``$\varepsilon$-regularity theorems'', the $\varepsilon$ referring to the fact that the key assumption is the closeness (at a certain scale and in an appropriate sense) to a given model.
-Before coming to the precise statements we introduce the following terminology
+The main conclusion of the regularity theory developed thus far is that if $K$ is close in the Hausdorff distance \footnote{Due to suitable compactness properties of minimizers, it actually suffices that $K$ is close in a weaker sense.} to one of the three examples (a), (b) and (c) at some given scale, then it is indeed diffeomorphic to the corresponding model at a slightly smaller scale: a precise statement is given in Theorem~\ref{t:main} below.
+These results are typically called ``$\varepsilon$-regularity theorems'', the $\varepsilon$ referring to the fact that the key assumption is the closeness (at a certain scale and in an appropriate sense) to a given model. {In geometric analysis $\varepsilon$-regularity theorems appeared first in the pioneering work of De Giorgi on area-minimizing hypersurfaces, cf. \cite{DG61}.
+In fact many of our arguments in this book are heavily inspired by analogous ones in the theory of minimal surfaces and we will highlight many parallels in the sequel.}